National Museum of Tanzania: Village Museum

 The Kijiji cha Makumbusho, or Village Museum, established in 1967, is an open-air ethnographical museum located in Mikocheni ward of Kinondoni.
 It showcases traditional huts from 16 different Tanzanian ethnic groups.
 There are also examples of traditional cultivations, and traditional music and dance shows are held daily.

 National Natural History Museum

-The National Natural History Museum in Arusha, open since 1987, is located in Arusha, in Boma Road.
-It has two permanent exhibits, respectively on human evolution and entomology.
+The National Natural History Museum in Arusha, open since 1987, is located in Arusha, on Boma Road.
+It has two permanent exhibits, on human evolution and entomology.

 Arusha Declaration Museum

-The Arusha Declaration Museum, open since 1977, is located in Arusha, in Kaloleni Road.
+The Arusha Declaration Museum, open since 1977, is located in Arusha, on Kaloleni Road.
 It displays documents on the colonial history of Tanzania, the fight for independence, and the Arusha Declaration where the first Tanzanian president Julius Nyerere outlined his political vision.

 Nyerere Museum

 The Mwalimu Julius K. Nyerere Memorial Museum, or Nyerere Museum for short, was established in the year 1999.
-It is located in Butiama, where Tanzania's first president Julius Nyerere was born and was buried.
+It is located in Butiama, where Tanzania's first president Julius Nyerere was born and is buried.
 The museum display items related to Nyerere's personal and political life.